These rules were last updated on November 23, 2020.

 - In rare cases, an otherwise acceptable answer may be ruled incorrect when it creates ambiguity with another plausible answer (e.g., even though first and last names are almost always sufficient, John Adams would not be acceptable for John Quincy Adams, as it creates confusion with the full name of his presidential father.)

-A protest is a request for clarification and (if necessary) correction of an error.
+A protest is a request for correction of a possible error.
 Appropriate subject matter for protests includes…

 - The proper evaluation of a response (e.g., “The response of CSS Virginia should have been accepted.”),